-The school will also involve end-to-end tutorial sessions from professionals walking the participants through a real data analytics problem from data acquisition to data presentation.
-To benefit from this course participants must have some background in programming particularly programming with Python and machine learning.
-The registration process will include submission of worked examples in Jupyter notebooks.
-Registration is now CLOSED.
+The school also involved end-to-end tutorial sessions led by professionals who guided participants through real data analytics problems—from data acquisition to data presentation.
+To benefit from the course, participants were required to have some background in programming, particularly in Python and machine learning.
+The registration process included the submission of worked examples in Jupyter notebooks.
+Registration was officially closed before the commencement of the program.

-Luckily all the software required has already been prepackaged in a bundle called Anaconda.
-You can download the various versions of the software for your laptop OS and architecture from the Anaconda website .
+Fortunately, all the required software had been prepackaged in a bundle called Anaconda.
+Participants could download the appropriate version for their operating system and architecture from the Anaconda website.

-Use the comment section below to (a) ask questions that are not already answered (b) help your peers by providing answers to their questions, if you can.
+Participants used the comment section below to (a) ask questions not already addressed, and (b) assist their peers by providing helpful answers where possible.

 Summer School Day 1